CUBRID/cubrid-manual/en/api/cciapi.rst

 .. c:function:: int cci_get_error_msg(int err_code, T_CCI_ERROR *err_buf, char *msg_buf, int msg_buf_size)

 	Saves the error messages corresponding to the CCI error codes in the message buffer.
 If the value of CCI error code is **CCI_ER_DBMS**, the database error buffer (*err_buf*) receives the error message sent from the data server and saves it in the message buffer.
-For details on error codes and messages, see `CCI Error Codes and Error Messages <#api_api_cci_programming_htm_err>`_.
+For details on error codes and messages, see :ref:`CCI Error Codes and Error Messages <cci-error-codes>`.

 	:param err_code: (IN) Error code
 	:param err_buf: (OUT) Database error buffer